jcubic/lips/REFERENCE.md

 (generator function)

 Higher order function that accepts a function with a single argument (usually yield).
-Function returns JavaScript async generator that produce values for each call to yield.
+Function returns JavaScript generator that produce values for each call to yield.
 ```